Arthurgp3/XerxesAdminPanel/README.md

 This repository contains the software for the Xerxes Pi carrier board by Rapid Analysis PTY LTD.

+### Notes
+- This setup guide is created based on the assumption that we are developing using Rust.
+- If needed, a C++ version will also be available as soon as Rob confirms.

 ## Architecture

-* **Language:** Rust (Zero-dependency TCP implementation)
+* **Language:** Rust
 * **Target Hardware:** ARM64 (Raspberry Pi OS / Debian 13)
 * **Dev Environment:** Vagrant (Debian 13 Trixie)

 ---

 ## Initial Setup (First Time Only)
-### Notes
-- This setup guide is created based on the assumption that we are developing using Rust.
-- If needed, a C++ version will also be available as soon as Rob confirms.

 ### Prerequisites
 Before cloning this repository, ensure your host machine (Windows/Mac) has the following installed:
 1. [VirtualBox](https://www.virtualbox.org/wiki/Downloads)